 This class is used when data is not accessed frequently but demands rapid access when needed.
 It is also designed to sustain the loss of two facilities concurrently and provide low latency and high throughput performance.

 This storage class is used by the user when data is accessed less frequently, but when it requires fast access when needed.
-It cost 20% less than standard IA storage class because it stores data in a single availability zone, unlike all other storage classes.
+It cost 20% less than the standard IA storage class because it stores data in a single availability zone, unlike all other storage classes.
 It is cost-effective storage and a good choice for storing backup data.

-It is the cheapest storage class in Amazon S3 where you can store immense data at a lower rate as compared to other storage classes but can be used for archive only.
+It is the cheapest storage class in Amazon S3 where you can store immense data at a lower rate as compared to other storage classes but can be used for archives only.
 Let us see what the three types of models offered by S3 Glacier are

 Every user has to pay a monthly monitoring and automation fee for storing objects in the S3 buckets.
 The rate charged for that depends on the object's size, storage class, and duration of storage.
-Proper object lifecycle management and configuration is very necessary if you want to get a cost-effective deal.
-With lifecycle configuration rules, user can tell Amazon S3 to place data in less expensive storage class, or archive or delete them permanently.
+Proper object lifecycle management and configuration are very necessary if you want to get a cost-effective deal.
+With lifecycle configuration rules, users can tell Amazon S3 to place data in a less expensive storage class, or archive or delete them permanently.
 Let us find out when one should use a lifecycle configuration.

 If a user uploads periodic logs to a bucket, the application might require that data for a week or a month.
 After that, a user might want to delete them.

-Some data is accessed frequently for some specific period of time.
+Some data is accessed frequently for a specific period of time.
 After that, they are rarely needed.
 At that point, the user would like to archive it for some particular time and then delete it permanently.
 Amazon S3 provides a set of API operations to manage lifecycle configuration on a bucket.
 Check out the operations below-

 Object Versioning is one of the most salient features of Amazon S3 and is used to keep multiple versions of data at the same time in the bucket.
 It is used to avoid accidental or unplanned overwrite and deletion of data.
 Object versioning is not a defaulted feature, but the user has to enable it.

 Once it is enabled, a user cannot delete any object directly.
 All versions of the data reside in the bucket, and a delete marker is introduced in the bucket which becomes the current version.
 Now, to delete the object, the user needs to remove that delete marker also.
-Note that existing objects in your bucket are not affected by this operation; only future requests behaviour will change.
+Note that existing objects in your bucket are not affected by this operation; only future requests behavior will change.

 A user cannot afford to lose his/her data stored on the cloud.
 S3 is enriched with great features, and one of them is default encryption.
 Protecting data while in transition mode (as it travels to or from Amazon S3) or stored on disks in Amazon S3, a user needs to set default encryption on a bucket.
 There are two ways in which you can encrypt the data - client-side encryption and server-side encryption.

 In client-side encryption, a user encrypts the data using the KMS (key management service) and then transfers it to the S3.
 In this case, S3 cannot see the raw data.
 In server-side encryption, the user transfers the data to S3 where it is encrypted.
-When the user retrieves data, AWS decrypts the data and send the raw data back.
+When the user retrieves data, AWS decrypts the data and sends the raw data back.

 STEP-1: Create an S3 Bucket

 A bucket can be created using AWS Command Line Interface or logging into the AWS Management Console.
 By default, 100 buckets can be created but can be extended with a request.
-Go to Amazon S3 console and click "Create bucket".
+Go to the Amazon S3 console and click "Create bucket".
 Follow the bucket naming rule to give the globally unique name to the bucket and click and "create".
 Also, choose the configure option and set permission as per your need.